Sex and the City season 6: Cast and characters

 Like the previous seasons, season six features the same principal cast and characters.
 Sarah Jessica Parker portrays Carrie Bradshaw, a fashionable middle aged woman who writes about sex and life in New York City in her column, "Sex and the City", with the fictional New York Star.
 Kim Cattrall played the promiscuous public relations agent Samantha Jones.
 Kristin Davis portrayed Charlotte York Goldenblatt, an optimistic, straight laced former art curator who remains the most traditional amongst her friends in terms of relationships and public decorum.
 Cynthia Nixon acted as the acerbic and sarcastic lawyer Miranda Hobbes, who holds a pessimistic view on relationships and men.

 The sixth season featured a number of recurring and guest actors whose characters contributed significantly to the series plotlines.
 Chris Noth reprised his role as Mr. Big, a sly businessman who at this point remains friends with Carrie despite their previous romantic relationships.
 David Eigenberg portrayed Miranda's on-off boyfriend, bar owner and father of her child Steve Brady.
 Willie Garson appeared as entertainment manager and Carrie's gay friend Stanford Blatch.
 Evan Handler plays Charlotte's Jewish boyfriend and subsequent husband Harry Goldenblatt.
 Lynn Cohen reprises her role as Magda, Miranda's foreign housekeeper.
 Mario Cantone recurs in the season as Charlotte's gay friend and former wedding planner Anthony Marantino.
 Jason Lewis joins the series, portraying Smith Jerrod, a burgeoning actor and Samantha's client and boyfriend.
 Blair Underwood acts as Dr. Robert Leeds, Miranda's neighbor and subsequent boyfriend.
 Ron Livingston reprises his role as Jack Berger, a writer and Carrie's love interest.
 Sean Palmer appears as Stanford's boyfriend and client Marcus.
 Mikhail Baryshnikov appeared in the last episodes as Alexandr Petrovsky, a famed Russian artist with whom Carrie becomes romantically involved.

+Serbian performance artist Marina Abramović was asked to play herself and perform her piece The House with the Ocean View in an episode, which she refused.
+She was eventually portrayed by Beth Lapides.